fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
-### Lge function (lexical greater or equal)
+### Lge function (lexical greater than or equal)

-Lexically compare the order of two character sequences being greater or equal.
+Lexically compare the order of two character sequences being greater than or equal.

 #### Description